Oluwxtope/Cordle/README.md

 5. In hard mode, you cannot use letters not in the word in subsequent guesses.
 You also can't use a letter in the wrong spot in subsequent guesses.

 ## Future Updates
-1. Generate words to guess by making API calls using the libcurl library, instead of a static list of words
+1. On hard using (a)pi mode, add verification of guesses by making spellcheck api call